imthanhluan203/SqueezeNet-from-Scratch-in-Numba-CUDA-0.024s-Inference-1000x-Speedup/README.md

-# SqueezeNet from Scratch with Numba CUDA
+# SqueezeNet from Scratch (forward,backward,optimizer) with Numba CUDA

 Welcome to an optimized, high-performance implementation of SqueezeNet, meticulously crafted from the ground up using Python and Numba CUDA.
 This project delivers an impressive 92% accuracy on the Tomato Disease dataset, achieving a blazing-fast 0.02s/image inference time and a 1000x speedup compared to NumPy.
 Harnessing the power of CUDA, this implementation is designed for speed, scalability, and ease of use.

-## Project Overview

-This project reimagines SqueezeNet with a focus on performance and modularity.
-By leveraging CUDA-accelerated operations, it achieves unparalleled efficiency in training and inference.
-The codebase is structured for clarity, maintainability, and extensibility, making it ideal for researchers and developers working on deep learning tasks with GPU acceleration.

 ## Results